I’ve just disembarked a European river cruise on a 1930s barge that took everything I thought I knew about cruising and turned it on its head.

 Our First Evening Was Spent in Cologne

-Our ship was docked in Cologne overnight and we went for an explore in the evening.
-Our ‘all aboard’ time was 5.45 am, so if you did want to spend the night on land out partying, you definitely could.
+Our ship docked in Cologne overnight, and we explored in the evening.
+Our ‘all aboard’ time was 5.45 a.m., so if you wanted to spend the night on land partying, you definitely could.

 It was so helpful for me because I was trying to remember everything and being able to just quickly check here to see it written in black and white, made things so much easier.

-Breakfast was 8-9 as it was most mornings, there was a good choice of bread and pastries, eggs, pancakes and fruit or cereal.
+Breakfast was 8-9 am, as it was most mornings.
+There was a good choice of bread and pastries, eggs, pancakes, and fruit or cereal.

-I’m really not a breakfast person but I knew I’d need the energy so I did always eat breakfast on this cruise.
+I’m really not a breakfast person, but I knew I’d need the energy, so I did always eat breakfast on this cruise.
+There was a great choice of hot and cold food on offer.

-The Merlijn was sailing as we had breakfast and we arrived around 10 am in a place called Bonn.
+The Merlijn was sailing as we had breakfast and we arrived around 10 am at Bonn.

 We Learnt How The Tours Would Work